 |ECL3||12.7.1||SLIME||Windows XP only||Quicklisp||Native||MinGW|

 1 All Common Lisp implementations use the same ASDF repository, so Lisp that does not support ASDF-INSTALL or Quicklisp could load systems installed by Lisp implementation which supports these features.
-For detailed information about package management see `Package Management' section below.
+For detailed information about the dependency management see the `Dependency Management' section below.

 3 Will not work if path to the user's home directory contains spaces or non-ASCII characters.

-Most of the Lisp implementations could be upgraded (except CLISP 2.49 which contains a bug that prevents it to work with Emacs properly on Windows) or downgraded by replacing contents of the tool folder under the `<Lisp Cabinet Installation Directory>/bin' path.
+Any of the Lisp implementations could be upgraded or downgraded by replacing contents of its subfolder under the `<Lisp Cabinet Installation Directory>/bin' directory.

 |Python||2.7.2||pywin32, Pymacs, Rope1, easy_install|